-History for Writers is a weekly feature which looks at how history can be a fiction writer’s most useful tool.
+History for Writers looks at how history can be a fiction writer’s most useful tool.
 From worldbuilding to dialogue, history helps you write.
-Check out the introduction to History for Writers here.